Introduction to Ansible Register

 - name: display the output of the above execution debug: var: output_var

-In which we are checking the status of httpd service on a remote server named host-one.
-You will see that; in the below output we got every small detail about the command executed on the remote host.
-Similarly when we run any other module and register its output in a variable.
-We will notice all details about the task execution and related information will be seen in JSON fields.
+We are checking the status of the httpd service on a remote server named host-one.
+You will see that; In the following output, we obtained comprehensive details about the command executed on the remote host.
+Similarly, when we run any other module and store its output in a variable, we can access similarly detailed information.
+We will notice all details about the task execution, and related information will be seen in JSON fields.

-you will see most of the fields in output, we try to explore some of those.
+You will see most of the fields in the output; we will try to explore some of those.

-- changed – this will be true or false based on the state of remote hosts if the state changed then it will contain true, else it will contain
+- changed – this will be true or false based on the state of remote hosts.
+If the state changes, then it will contain true, else it will contain

 - cmd – This is a command which ran on the remote host